-- 50. Conduct of summary inquiry.
+- 50. Conduct of a summary inquiry.

 - 51. Procedure to be followed.

 - 52. False statements.

 - 53. Enforcing a pecuniary penalty.

-PART VII - UNIT FOR COMBATING MONEY LAUNDERING, ADVISORY AUTHORITY FOR COMBATING MONEY LAUNDERING
+PART VII - UNIT FOR COMBATING MONEY LAUNDERING OFFENCES, ADVISORY AUTHORITY FOR COMBATING MONEY LAUNDERING OFFENCES

-- 54. Composition of the Unit for combating Money Laundering.

-- 55. Functions of the Unit.
+- 54. Composition of the Unit for Combating Money Laundering Offences. - 55.
+Functions of the Unit.

-- 56. Composition of Advisory Authority.

-- 57. Powers of the Advisory Authority.
+- 56. Establishment and composition of Advisory Authority. - 57.
+Powers of the Advisory Authority.

-PART VIII - SPECIAL PROVISIONS IN RESPECT OF

-FINANCIAL AND OTHER BUSINESS ACTIVITIES
+PART VIII - SPECIAL PROVISIONS IN RESPECT OF FINANCIAL AND OTHER ACTIVITIES